 There is no one physical presentation of this trait.
 So to have the social status of a girl or woman defined by something that can not be verified is not only ludicrous, but dangerous.

 No one should need to prove such a status.
-That such a status is believed to exist and essentially has to be confirmed by another person is inherently a matter of social control and not one of fact.
+That such a state or thing is believed to exist, and essentially has to be confirmed by another person, is inherently a matter of social control – not one of fact.

 Language around this topic backs up the social control aspect of the concept of virginity.
 As most people know there are many ways to have sexual relations with others.
-There is nothing binary about sexuality.
-It cannot be given nor taken.
+There is nothing binary about sexuality or ways to be intimate with a sexual partner.
+There is no one thing that can be given nor taken.

 There are many quite good explorations of this topic, some quite graphic, and I need not go into detail here and will just link to an article in the Atlantic.